Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN VARENNA

-With plenty of hotels to go around, Lecco is an affordable location with a high-end atmosphere.
+Lecco is an affordable location with a high-end atmosphere.
 It is perfect for budget travelers who don’t want to compromise price for the quality.
 You can find tons of great accommodation options, from boutique hotels to chic apartments at very competitive prices.

 You will also have access to other destinations around the lake, thanks to the great transport links within Lecco.
 You will be able to take advantage of buses, trains, and ferries, to explore further afield.

-You will have countless excellent cafes, restaurants, and bars to choose from.
+There are countless excellent cafes, restaurants, and bars to choose from.
 The city is particularly famous for its Sicilian style ice-cream, so make sure to stop by a dessert parlour.

-Of course, there are also museums to browse, markets to wander, and parks to relax in.
-There are various beautiful villas including the Villa Manzoni on Via Amendola, and the ancient city wall to explore.
+There are various beautiful villas including the Villa Manzoni on Via Amendola to see Alessandro Manzoni’s work, and the ancient city wall to explore.

 Best places to stay in Lake Como in Lecco: